 10. Since all waiters shared the same grievances, the job actions in 1893 were coordinated across racial lines and across different kinds of workplaces.
 In addition to demands for job security, higher wages, and better conditions, waiters complained about the common regulation that they report for work without facial hair.

 11. Culinary historian Andrew P. Haley notes that there was a growing feeling in American society in the early 1890s that “African-American waiters were manipulative and not genuinely subservient.”
 (Ibid, p.
-284) Interestingly, this change in perception surfaced during a period when there was widespread union activity by black waiters.
+284) Interestingly, this change in perception surfaced during a period when there was widespread union activity.